Brand awareness is a term that’s thrown around a lot in the marketing community, but what does it actually mean? And how can it be measured?

-These percentages mean that almost all of the UK’s population recognizes Expedia.
-If someone is planning a trip, they’re much more likely to use a platform like Expedia than GetYourGuide.
+These levels of brand awareness mean that almost all of the UK’s population recognizes Expedia.
+And if someone is planning a trip, they’re much more likely to use a platform like Expedia than Culture Trip.

-GetYourGuide now has the opportunity to analyze Expedia’s strategy in the UK.
-They might notice that Expedia has been running social media ads recently and that these ads are producing high engagement rates.
-This would show GetYourGuide that their target audience responds well to social media ads, so they might want to also consider this type of campaign in the near future.
+For example, they might notice that Expedia ran interactive social media ads recently and that these ads drove high engagement rates.
+This would show Culture Trip that any overlapping target audiences would likely respond well to similar social media ads.
+So, they might want to consider testing this type of campaign in the near future.

-Also, GetYourGuide can see which types of travelers are more likely to respond to these campaigns, giving them greater insight into their audience.
-If younger travelers are more likely to book through a platform like Expedia, then this is a strong indicator to GetYourGuide that they might need to consider targeting a younger audience.
+Also, Culture Trip can see which types of travelers respond best to a different brand’s marketing campaigns, giving them greater insight into their own audience.
+For example, if younger travelers are likely to book through a platform like Expedia, then this is a strong indicator to Culture Trip that they should consider targeting a younger audience.